wilko339/MetaStruct/README.md

     git clone https://github.com/wilko339/MetaStruct.git

-Navigate into the root directory of the repository and pip install locally using:
+Navigate into the root directory of the repository and pip install locally in dev mode using:

     pip install -e .